 Since adding eggs to my diet, I have been ridiculously excited about them.
 I have eaten them scrambled, fried, poached, hard boiled, soft boiled, in frittatas, and in Paleo baked goods.
 I have exuded enthusiasm and shared my recipes all over– in real life and on the Internet.
 But here’s the thing: Really, I mostly eat vegetables and they are actually the food I am most passionate and excited about.
 Eggs are shiny and new, while it has been so long since I have adored every vegetable known to man (except mushrooms, which are gross but let’s call them a fungus, not a vegetable) that I forgot that other people might be interested in learning more about what to do with their veggies too.
 Whoops.
-That’s kind of a dick move!
 Sorry, veganism!
 I have under-represented your charms.

 Here are two Paleo vegan recipes, using vegetables that are local, seasonal, and organic– I know because they came in my CSA.